♫ Listening to: Transgender Dysphoria Blues by Against Me! ♫

 - Comments or Questions

 For Pride month, I teamed up with Kelly Peloza of the blog Seitan Beats Your Meat to make pride-themed pastas.
 I made this ravioli inspired by the transgender flag for my daughter’s birthday (Zen’s birthday just happens to be the first day of pride month, which is quite appropriate for so many reasons), and Kelly made naturally colored rainbow gnocci.

-This recipe makes 20 trans flag raviolis (enough for 5 people for dinner, if that’s all they’re having), plus 10 more mixed color raviolis if you use your dough scraps.
-These ravioli can take 2 hours to make, so start them early before you’re hungry.
+This recipe makes 20 trans flag raviolis (enough for 5 people for dinner, if that’s all they’re having), plus 20 more mixed color raviolis if you use your dough scraps.
+These ravioli take 2-3 hours to make, so start them early.

-- 4 cups organic unbleached all-purpose white flour*
+- 4 cups (520g) organic unbleached all-purpose white flour*